illinoistech-itm/jhajek/itmo-444-544/week-07/lab.md

 ### How to filter for state running

-`aws ec2 describe-instances --filters Name=instance-state-name,Values=running`
+`aws ec2 describe-instances --filters Name=instance-state-name,Values=running` and can be combined with Queries.
+Filters filter your results, query is what you ask Amazon to select for you.

 ### Grading